fromnepal/fromnepal.github.io/docs/notes/2024/09/30/compare-triplets.md

 Comparing the  and  elements,  and  so Alice receives two points.
 The return array is .

-Language
-C#
-More
-12345678910111213141516171819202122232425262728424344454647484950515253545529303132403533343637383941
-        return result;
-    }

-}

-class Solution
-{
-    public static void Main(string[] args)
-    {
-        TextWriter textWriter = new StreamWriter(@System.Environment.GetEnvironmentVariable("OUTPUT_PATH"), true);

-Line: 41 Col: 23

-Test against custom input
-Congratulations!

-You have passed the sample test cases.
-Click the submit button to run your code against all the test cases.

-Sample Test case 0

-Sample Test case 1
-Input (stdin)
-5 6 7
-3 6 10
-Your Output (stdout)
-1 1
-Expected Output
-1 1
-BlogScoringEnvironmentFAQAbout UsSupportCareersTerms Of ServicePrivacy Policy int capacity, The number of elements that the new list can initially store., Initializes a new instance of the System.Collections.Generic.List`1 class that is empty and has the specified initial capacity., hint

 ```csharp
 using System.CodeDom.Compiler;
 using System.Collections.Generic;